QuantEcon/python-lecture-sandpit.myst/lectures/laffer_adaptive.md

 This completes the algorithm.

-## Claims or Conjectures
+## Salient Outcomes

+While replacing "rational" with "adaptive" expectations preserves the set of stationary outcomes, it **reverses** which stationary outcome is approached from an iniital situation that is not a stationary point.

-It will turn out that
+  In particular, as we shall see below, it will turn out that

  * if they exist, limiting values $\overline \pi$ and $\overline \mu$ will be equal